-The USNA STEM Office hosts a number of STEM Educator Training (SET) Sail Workshops.
+The USNA STEM Center hosts a number of STEM Educator Training (SET) Sail Workshops.
 A week-long summer training is offered in Annapolis, with additional one-day workshops offered at various times during the year.
 Training focuses on the use of project-based learning in topics such as design, chemistry, physics, math, simulation, biology, SeaPerch and engineering.
 These workshops, led by USNA faculty and staff, offer teachers an opportunity to engage more fully in their educational fields by exploring and testing ideas in a creative and hands-on environment.
 Teachers are encouraged to share best practices and application methods.

-The STEM Office hosts a booth at the USA Science and Engineering Festival in Washington, D.C.
-Last year, 200,000 people came to participate in demonstrations, educational activities and conferences.
+The STEM Center hosts a booth at the USA Science and Engineering Festival in Washington, D.C.
+In 2016, 350,000 people came to participate in demonstrations, educational activities and conferences.
 The USNA Booth provided about a dozen of our most popular and portable activities including mini-SeaPerch, fluids, flinkers, boats, gears, bell jars, and fun with liquid nitrogen!
 Faculty and midshipmen also travel to San Diego, CA to host a booth at the annual San Diego Festival of Science and Engineering.

-The STEM Office hosts an annual Family STEM Day open to Naval Academy faculty/staff and their families, to experience interactive STEM activities and explore the engineering lab spaces in Rickover Hall.
+The STEM Center hosts an annual Family STEM Day open to Naval Academy faculty/staff and their families, to experience interactive STEM activities and explore the engineering lab spaces in Rickover Hall.
 Activities have included operating SeaPerch underwater remote operated vehicles, playing with TIBot calculator robots, investigating buoyancy with “Flinkers” and aluminum foil boats, learning about biometrics, testing out rockets, and building models of houses to withstand the stormy environment of the wind tunnel.